TIBCOSoftware/bw6-plugin-maven/README.md

 ***

-NOTE- Below Container Edition plugin instructions are valid for branch : BWCE 1.0.1 ga  and not for master.

 #Plug-in Code for Apache Maven and TIBCO BusinessWorks™ Container Edition

 This plug-in is subject to the license shared as part of the repository.
 Kindly review the license before using or downloading this plug-in.